-^{} Parcels in the RR-5 zoning district must have a minimum parcel size of five (5) acres.
+\ Parcels in the RR-5 zoning district must have a minimum parcel size of five (5) acres.

-^{} Existing cultivation sites in the FL, TPZ and RL zoning districts are permitted subject to limitations of this section.
-Expansion of existing cultivation sites in the FL, TPZ and RL zoning districts is permitted, subject to the issuance of an Administrative Permit.

-Minor Use Permit.

-- (d) Mixed Light Cultivation (pursuant to a MCCO Type C-B Permit) not exceeding 2,500 square feet requires an approved Zoning Clearance. - (2) Any future lapse or revocation of the MCCO permit will extinguish the permittee's ability to obtain a future permit from the Department to continue or resume an existing cultivation site that is not within a zoning district listed in Table 1 of this section. - (D) An existing cultivation site, which qualifies for a MCCO permit, may continue within the FL (Forest Land), the TPZ (Timber Production Zone), or the RL (Rangeland) zoning districts not to exceed 2,500 square feet of cultivation with a Zoning Clearance, Administrative Permit or Minor Use Permit as listed in Table 1.
-The existing cultivation sitemay be expanded to a MCCO Outdoor or Mixed-Light permit type that allows up to 10,000 square feet of cultivation in conformance with all applicable MCCO requirements and conditions and with an approved Administrative Permit or Use Permit as listed in Table 1. - (E) Transferability of Permits.
+- \\ Parcels in Industrial zoning districts are not subject to a minimum parcel area. - \\\ Existing cultivation sites in the FL and TPZ zoning districts that were previously enrolled in a permit program pursuant to the County's Chapter 9.31 shall be required to obtain a zoning clearance unless the applicant seeks to expand beyond the size previously cultivated under such permit program. - (C) An existing cultivation site located in a zoning district not listed in Table 1 of this section may continue, but shall not be expanded or enlarged, subject the following planning permit and approval requirements. - (1) Planning Permit Requirements: - (a) Outdoor Cultivation (pursuant to a MCCO Type C Permit) not exceeding 2,500 requires an approved Zoning Clearance. - (b) Indoor Artificial Light Cultivation (pursuant to a MCCO Type C-A Permit) not exceeding 500 square feet requires an approved Administrative Permit. - (c) Indoor Artificial Light Cultivation (pursuant to a MCCO Type C-A Permit) between 501 and 2,500 square feet requires an approved Minor Use Permit. - (d) Mixed Light Cultivation (pursuant to a MCCO C-B Permit) not exceeding 2,500 square feet requires an approved Zoning Clearance. - (i) Any future lapse or revocation of the MCCO permit will extinguish the permittee's ability to obtain a future permit from the Department to continue or resume an existing cultivation site that is not within a zoning district listed in Table 1 of this section. - (D) Transferability of Permits.
 Permits issued pursuant to this Section shall not be transferable to another person, except that the permittee may transfer the permit to a spouse/domestic partner, child, parent, or, for estate planning purposes, to a trust in which the permittee serves as a trustee, which shall not be deemed a change in ownership for purposes of this Chapter.

+Section 19.
+Section 20.242.050 of the Mendocino County Code is hereby amended to read as follows:

-Section 20.242.050 New Medical Cannabis Cultivation Sites Located in Industrial Zoning Districts
+Sec.
+20.242.050 - New Cannabis Cultivation Sites Located in Industrial Zoning Districts.

-Establishment of a new medical cannabis cultivation site in the I-1 (Light Industrial), I-2 (General Industrial), and Pinoleville Industrial (P-I) zoning districts, for Type 1A and 2A MCCO permits, issued on or after January 1, 2018, may be permitted subject to the requirements of Section 20.242.060.
+Establishment of a new cannabis cultivation site in the I1 (Light Industrial), I2 (General Industrial), and Pinoleville (PI) zoning districts, for Type 1A and 2A MCCO permits, issued on or after January 1, 2018 may be permitted subject to the requirements of Section 20.242.060.